Telles Foundation

 - Measurable Impact: Projects must demonstrate evidence-based results and track outcomes for participants

-- Innovative Methodologies: Support for organizations using up-to-date content and teaching approaches
+- Innovative Methodologies: Support for organisations using up-to-date content and teaching approaches

 - Employment Pathways: Ability to connect young people with qualified potential employers through established partnerships